SovereignCloudStack/standards/Standards/scs-0215-v1-robustness-features.md

 It is important to either set `--rotate-server-certificates` as a command line parameter or set `rotateCertificates: true` in the kubelet config or the `kubeletExtraArgs` of the cluster-template.yaml file.
 This activates the rotation of the kubelet server certificate.
-Another recommendation is to set `serverTLSBootstrap: true`, which also enables the request and rotation of the certificate for the kubelet according to the documentation.
+Another recommendation is to set `serverTLSBootstrap: true`, which also enables the request and rotation of the certificate for the kubelet by requesting them from `certificates.k8s.io` according to the documentation under [Kubeadm certs].

-A clusters certificates can either be rotated by updating the cluster, which according to the Kubernetes documentation automatically renews the certificates.
+A clusters certificates can be rotated by updating the cluster, which according to the Kubernetes documentation automatically renews the certificates.
 Another method would be the manual renewal, which can be done through multiple methods, depending on the K8s cluster used.
-An example for a default K8s cluster would be to execute the command
+An example for a K8s cluster set up with `kubeadm` would be to execute the command

 ```bash
 kubeadm certs renew all